cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/fundamentals/_index.md

 Once the blueprint is uploaded, it will be displayed in the Blueprints widget.
 To deploy the blueprint, click the **Deploy** button next to the blueprint you wish to deploy.
 Specify the deployment name and click **Install**:

+>Note: you can also levrage deploy feature which will create the deployment and not trigger install , which you can do later on.

 ![Create a deployment]( /images/trial_getting_started/first_service/fundamentals/create_deployment.png )

 You will be directed to the **Deployment** page and will be able to track the progress of the execution: